What we do at Stornoway Media Centre

 We aim to be a hub for community information, advertising, printing and signage.

-Since our very first regular publication - HEB Magazine, first produced in 2002 - we have aimed to bring the highest possible standards and greatest community involvement to all our work.
+Since our very first regular publication - HEB Magazine, first produced in 2002 and brought to end by the pandemic in 2020 - we have aimed to bring the highest possible standards and greatest community involvement to all our work.

 We see the Islands as vibrant, constantly withstanding the challenges that the wider world throws at them.